๐Ÿ†˜Crisis Management

 Crisis Containment and Damage Control

-• Immediate plan activation is critical—every hour of delay allows crises to compound exponentially through operational disruption and narrative loss
+Speed matters here.
+Every hour of delay allows a crisis to compound through operational disruption and loss of control over the narrative.

-• Continuous situation assessment enables adaptive response, since initial containment tactics often require real-time adjustment as new information emerges
+• Continuous situation assessment enables adaptive response, since initial containment tactics often require real-time adjustment as new information emerges.

 Crisis Communication